typescript-tea/core/guide/tutorial.md

 };
 ```

 We can see that the `subscriptions()` function returns a `Sub<Action>`.
 A `Sub` specifies some data to describe what to subsribe to and an action creator function with the action we want the effect manager to send us each time the event occurs.
-A `Sub` is very much like a `Cmd` but the action can happen multiple times in a `Sub`
+A `Sub` is very much like a `Cmd` but the action can happen multiple times in a `Sub`.

 ## Routing